The Marijuana Control, Legalization and Revenue Act of 2016

 (12) Require audits to be conducted, in accordance with generally accepted auditing standards, of the financial statements of all registrants whose annual gross revenues equal or exceed a specified sum.
 However, nothing herein shall be construed to limit the commission’s authority to require audits of any cannabis business.
 Audits, compilations, and reviews provided for in this subdivision shall be made by independent certified public accountants licensed to practice in this state.

-(13) Restrict, limit, or otherwise regulate any activity that is related to the conduct of cannabis cultivation, processing, transportation and sales of cannabis, consistent with the purposes of this division.
+(13) Regulate, limit, or otherwise restrict any activity that is related to the conduct of cannabis Business, including to but not limited to, cultivation, processing, transportation, destruction, storage and sales of cannabis, consistent with the purposes of this division.

 The commission may require that any matter that the commission is authorized or required to consider in a hearing or meeting of an adjudicative nature regarding the denial, suspension, or revocation of a cannabis business certificate be heard and determined in accordance with Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code.